PostHog/posthog.com/contents/blog/how-to-pivot.md

 just _one_ person even clicked the sign up link.
 The rest didn't even try it.

 With hindsight, it was way overpowered for tiny teams and we'd only have had a great fit for huge ones with a lot of data.

-The only people interested in smaller teams were, to use [Crossing the Chasm's framework](https://en.wikipedia.org/wiki/Crossing_the_Chasm), innovators, which doesn't represent most of the market.
-And doing _only_ sales into big companies would be really tough - slower sales, a better product required, and a longer cycle time so reduced learning.
+The only people interested in smaller teams were enthusiasts, but there wasn't an easy jump from that to a bigger market.
+We could have just worked on selling the product to big companies, but that would be [really tough](https://www.ycombinator.com/library/3O-why-big-deals-are-bad-for-startups).

 ### 2. CRM with Predictive Analytics

-We had a single real user.

-One of our friends who ran a small sales team had been really engaged with the product.
-Why?
+One of our friends who ran a small sales team had been really engaged with the first product.
+We asked ourselves - why?

 He had used it to _replace_ his CRM.

-Could we just do the whole lot in one place, and reimagine the CRM?
+Could we just do the whole lot in one place, and reimagine the CRM - would that make things feel simpler?

-Perhaps it was too much to ask people to use a separate tool to manage their sales territories.
-The integration with Hubspot and Salesforce made the product feel quite complicated.
-People sure looked confused when we spoke to them!

 We positioned the product as a CRM for small companies, with predictive analytics for an even simpler experience managing everything.
 We tweaked the functionality to have more control over deals and contacts.

 It suddenly got really hard to get anyone to talk to us.

-There are many lightweight CRMs out there, and predictive analytics make more sense for those with more data not startups with hardly any.
+There are many lightweight CRMs out there, and predictive analytics make more sense for those with more data, not startups with hardly any.

 This was around the time that [Superhuman](https://superhuman.com/) was getting pretty popular; we got overexcited, and kept using words like "blazing", "gorgeous", "brilliant".
-I think we got overexcited.
-I blame [VC Twitter](https://sifted.eu/articles/vc-brags-twitter/).
+I blame too much time wasted reading [VC Twitter](https://sifted.eu/articles/vc-brags-twitter/).

 We didn't think through who we were building for.
 The market we were working on was very busy, so if I went back in time, I would have focused more on our differentiation - a product could make more sense than a platform to start out.
 Tim and I also just weren't strong enough at design to differentiate on that alone.